Automorphic Spectra and the Conformal Bootstrap: Representation theory and product expansions

-\begin{proof}[Proof of Lemma~\ref{lemma:toproveGp}] We have to compute the inner product \be z_{12}^{-2n}z_{34}^{-2n}\cG_p(z)=z_{3}^{-2n}z_4^{-2n}\p{C_{p}((z_3^*)^{-1},(z_4^*)^{-1}),C_{p}(z_1,z_2)}. \ee For this, we use the observation from~\cite{DO2} that such inner products satisfy the Casimir equation, which is obtained by acting with the quadratic Casimir element in $\cD_n^\oo\potimes\cD_n^\oo$ on which $C_p$ effectively acts.
-Since $C_p$ is $G$-equivariant, this action should be just multiplication by the quadratic Casimir eigenvalue of $\cD_p$, which is $p(p-1)$.
-On the other hand, the action on $\cD_n^\oo\potimes\cD_n^\oo$ is represented by a differential operator in $z_1,z_2$, which leads to a differential equation on $\cG_p(z)$, \be z^2(1-z)\ptl^2\cG_p(z)-z^2\ptl\cG_p(z)=p(p-1)\cG_p(z). \ee For $p\geq 2n>1$ the solutions of this equation have the form\footnote{The function ${}_2F_1(1-p,1-p;1-2p;z)$ is well-defined even though $1-2p$ is a negative integer because the hypergeometric series truncates before this can pose a problem.} \be \cG_p(z)=Az^p{}_2F_1(p,p;2p;z)+Bz^{1-p}{}_2F_1(1-p,1-p;1-2p;z). \ee We know that $\cG_p(z)$ has to be holomorphic at $z=0$, which implies $B=0$.
+For $p\geq 2n>1$ the solutions of this equation have the form\footnote{The function ${}_2F_1(1-p,1-p;1-2p;z)$ is well-defined even though $1-2p$ is a negative integer because the hypergeometric series truncates before this can pose a problem.} \be \cG_p(z)=Az^p{}_2F_1(p,p;2p;z)+Bz^{1-p}{}_2F_1(1-p,1-p;1-2p;z). \ee We know that $\cG_p(z)$ has to be holomorphic at $z=0$, which implies $B=0$.
 To compute $A$, we set $z_1=z_2=0$ and $z_3=z_4=\oo$.
 This gives \be \cG_p(z)\sim z^p\|v\|^2_{\cD_n}=z^p, \ee where $v(z)=\sqrt{\frac{2n-1}{p}}z^{-2p}$.
 This implies $A=1$ and completes the proof of the lemma. \end{proof}

-\begin{proof}[Proof of Lemma~\ref{lemma:toproveH}] We have to compute the inner product \be z_{12}^{-2n}z_{34}^{-2n}\p{\frac{z}{1-z}}^{2n}\cH_{\De_k}(z)=z_{2}^{-2n}z_3^{-2n}(\tl C_{k}((z_3^*)^{-1},(z_2^*)^{-1}),\tl C_{k}(z_1,z_4)). \ee We use the same strategy as in the proof of Lemma~\ref{lemma:toproveGp} to show that the Casimir equation and regularity conditions imply \be \cH_{\De_k}(z)= A{}_2F_1(\De,1-\De;1;\tfrac{z}{z-1}). \ee It only remains to fix the normalization.
-We again set $z_1,z_2=0$ and $z_3,z_4=\oo$, which implies \be \cH_{\De_k}(0)=(N_{\De_k},N_{\De_k})=1. \ee This shows that $A=1$ and completes the proof of the lemma. \end{proof}
+\begin{proof}[Proof of Lemma~\ref{lemma:toproveH}] We have to compute the inner product \be z_{12}^{-2n}z_{34}^{-2n}\p{\frac{z}{1-z}}^{2n}\cH_{\De_k}(z)=z_{2}^{-2n}z_3^{-2n}(\tl C_{k}(\bar{z_3}^{-1},\bar{z_2}^{-1}),\tl C_{k}(z_1,z_4)). \ee We use the same strategy as in the proof of Lemma~\ref{lemma:toproveGp} to show that the Casimir equation and regularity conditions imply \be \cH_{\De_k}(z)= A{}_2F_1(\De,1-\De;1;\tfrac{z}{z-1}). \ee It only remains to fix the normalization.
+We again set $z_1,z_2=0$ and $z_3,z_4=\oo$, which implies \be \cH_{\De_k}(0)=(N_{k},N_{k})=1. \ee This shows that $A=1$ and completes the proof of the lemma. \end{proof}